 Accreditation by the Dutch Government

-Both in 2007 as well as in 2014 we have been officially accredited by the Dutch Flemish Accreditation Organization NVAO.
+In 2014 we have been officially re-accredited by the Dutch Flemish Accreditation Organization NVAO.

 Excerpts from visitation report 2014